playmer/MAT300/README.md

   3. Build as normal.
 (Select Build, Press Build All)

 Controls:
-  1. Control Points can be added by moving the horizontal slider at the top of the main window.
+  1. Input Points can be added by moving the horizontal slider at the top of the main window.
-  2. Control Points can have their Y value manipulated by using the vertical sliders below the control point slider, as well as clicking and dragging the points themselves.
+  2. Input Points can have their Y value manipulated by using the vertical sliders below the control point slider, as well as clicking and dragging the points themselves.
 Though the second might be a little finicky.
 I'm still new at picking.